devWRM/vocabulary/zNOTES.md

 ______________________________________________________

-PRY THE BACKEND in the Controller files
-In Gemfile                      gem 'pry' cd into backend then run        bundle install run                             rails s insert in controller action     binding.pry
+PRY THE BACKEND by placing binding.pry in the Controller files In Gemfile                      gem 'pry' cd into backend then run        bundle install run                             rails s insert in controller action     binding.pry
-(run the app)
-to exit pry, iTTT               exit    or      Q
+(run the app action you're trying to hit ex. index, create, etc) (see pry results in the rails s server/iTTT) to test variables, iTTT press   Q to exit pry, iTTT               exit    or      Q